Paris - The Panthéon

-I wanted to make the stones of the Pantheon sing, to create a huge 'vocal lung' where everyone will hear different echoes of its past, and of its history, said composer Pascal Dusapin.
+“I wanted to make the stones of the Pantheon sing, to create a huge 'vocal lung' where everyone will hear different echoes of its past, and of its history,” said composer Pascal Dusapin.

 To support the great new musical work, a bespoke and unique sound system was designed and installed within the Panthéon.
 A total of 70 loudspeakers, designed and manufactured by French audio company Amadeus, are mounted around the transepts and at the dome-ground, which reaches more than 35-meters in height.
 The speaker enclosures, being coated in natural stone, have been made invisible, becoming an integral part of the monument.

-We take real pleasure in constantly surpassing and renewing ourselves, in exploring materials and technologies in all their forms, without limit.
-These eighty stone-finished speakers, forming part of the Monument, are the purest expression of our know-how and the values we defend, adds Gaetan Byk.
+“Amadeus became a space where technological innovations with arts and crafts, combine and complement each other,” said Gaetan Byk, Marketing Manager at Amadeus.
+“We take real pleasure in constantly surpassing and renewing ourselves, in exploring materials and technologies in all their forms, without limit.
+These eighty stone-finished speakers, forming part of the Monument, are the purest expression of our know-how and the values we defend.”

-The HOLOPHONIX processor enables the sound spatialization of the different choirs through its various onboard algorithms, in two or three dimensions, stated Thierry Coduys, Director of Technologies for the project, and a technical collaborator of Pascal Dusapin for many years.
+The electroacoustic system is controlled by a sound spatialization processor called HOLOPHONIX.
+“The HOLOPHONIX processor enables the sound spatialization of the different choirs through its various onboard algorithms, in two or three dimensions,” stated Thierry Coduys, Director of Technologies for the project, and a technical collaborator of Pascal Dusapin for many years.